10 min read

 Ilum - Data Governance in Data Lakehouses

-Data governance is a critical component of any data management strategy, especially in a data lakehouse environment.
-Effective governance ensures that data is accurate, accessible, and secure while complying with regulatory requirements.
+Data governance is super important for any data strategy, especially in a data lakehouse environment.
+Good governance ensures that your data stays accurate, easy to access, and secure, all while following the necessary regulations.

-• Data Stewardship: Assigning data stewards to oversee data quality and integrity promotes accountability.
+• Data Stewardship: Assigning people to manage data quality and integrity keeps things accountable.

-The data lakehouse architecture is fundamentally different from traditional data warehouses.
-While data warehouses are designed for structured data and optimized for analytics, data lakehouses offer a more flexible approach by allowing both structured and unstructured data to coexist.
-This hybrid model enables organizations to leverage the strengths of both architectures.
+The data lakehouse setup is pretty different from your typical data warehouse.
+While data warehouses are built for structured data and are great for analytics, data lakehouses are a lot more flexible.
+They let structured and unstructured data live together in one place.
+So, businesses can get the best of both worlds.

-• Query Performance: Traditional warehouses excel in complex queries on structured data, while lakehouses support a wider variety of data types and enable faster querying through technologies like Apache Spark.
+• Query Performance: Traditional warehouses are great for complex queries on structured data, but lakehouses are more versatile, supporting a wider range of data types and faster querying, thanks to technologies like Apache Spark.

-• Cost Structure: Data lakehouses often utilize cheaper storage solutions, reducing overall costs compared to traditional warehouses that require more expensive, high-performance storage.
+• Cost: Data lakehouses tend to use cheaper storage solutions, cutting costs compared to traditional warehouses that need high-performance (and expensive) storage.

-• Scalability: Data lakehouses are designed to scale out easily by adding more storage nodes, unlike traditional warehouses that may face limitations as data volumes grow.
+• Scalability: Data lakehouses are built to easily scale by adding more storage nodes.
+Warehouses?
+Not so much—they can hit limits as your data grows.

 Schema Evolution in Data Lakehouses